Engee documentation

 Out[0]:

-Again, the point given by Pfa and Pd falls on the curve.
-Thus, the SNR on the ROC curve defines the SNR of one sample used for single pulse detection.
+Once again, the point set by Pfa and Pd falls on the curve.
+Thus, the SNR on the ROC curve determines the SNR of a single sample used for single-pulse detection.

-This SNR value can also be obtained from Pd and Pfa using the Albersham equation.
-The result obtained from the Albersheim equation is only an approximation, but it is good enough over the commonly used Pfa, Pd and pulse integration ranges.
+Such an SNR value can also be obtained from Pd and Pfa using the Albersham equation.
+The result obtained from the Alberheim equation is only an approximation, but it is good enough in the commonly used ranges of Pfa, Pd and pulse integration.

 • the receiver is incoherent;

-To calculate the required RMSE for a single sample to achieve a specific Pd and Pfa, use the Albersham function
+To calculate the required SNR for a single sample to achieve certain Pd and Pfa, use the Albersham function

 In [ ]: